clandrew/64tass/README.md

 ```
 make -f makefile.win DEBUG=1
 ```
 to build debug.
 If DEBUG=0 or not specified, then it is release config.
+Since this build uses the MinGW compiler, it does not produce PDBs, so GDB may be necessary for symbolic debugging